mstyslinger/capstone_two/README.md

 MVP: Identify coefficients using logistic regression and feature importances using random forests.
 Tune to optimal hyperparameters.
 Make a recommendation based on the insights and suggestions for future work.

 ### Train, test, and holdout datasets:
-A holdout dataset (for final model testing) was split off from the full, cleaned dummied dataframe with size 2,007 rows.
-After the holdout set was removed, a dataset with 6,419 rows was split off for training the models, and the remaining rows were split into a test set.
+A holdout dataset (for final model testing) was split off from the full, cleaned dummied dataframe with 2,007 rows.
+After the holdout set was removed, a dataset with 6,419 rows was split off for training the models, and the remaining rows were split into a test set (80-20 split).

 ### Random Forest Classifier:
 <div>